alabamenhu/IntlX/README.md

 Don't adjust the contents of `Original Code`, however, because that is used to compare with newer copies of `Exceptions.pm6` and alert you to potential changes.
 Only change the contents of the method -- **I'm lazy** and various scripts depend on the `'X::Type' => method {` header and `},` footer being exactly as they are.

+Every method that uses a private variable (`$!foo`) *must* be handled according to the translation notes or else your file will not compile.
+As a result, if you use the template file directly, you will likely get the following error:

+    Cannot find method 'EXISTS-KEY' on 'BOOTHash': no method cache and no .^find_method

+When in doubt, simply try to use `raku xx.pm6` (where xx is your language code).
+Fix anything it says.
+Probably the translation notes near the error line number will explain what you need to do.

+Lastly, wherever `naive-word-wrapper` is used, you may experience errors if your version of Rakudo does not include it.
+I am working to include a stable workaround for earlier versions.

 ## Translation notes